GoogleCloudPlatform/gcr-cleaner/README.md

 - `dry_run` - If true don't delete anything and output what would be deleted (assuming no errors would occuring delete api call).

+- `recursive` - If true, recursively search all child repositories.

 ## Running locally

 In addition to the server, you can also run GCR Cleaner locally for one-off tasks using `cmd/gcr-cleaner-cli`: